catalinred/catalinred.github.com/_posts/2012-03-26-css3-loading-animation-experiment.markdown

 layout: post
 slug: css3-loading-animation-experiment
 title: CSS3 loading animation experiment
 description: An experiment on how to create a simple CSS3 loading animation inspired by DIRT 3 - the video game.
 categories:
 - CSS
 ---

-While playing [DIRT 3](http://www.gamespot.com/dirt-3/), I've noticed a very cool triangle animation as part of their UI.
+While playing DIRT 3 - the video game, I've noticed a very cool triangle animation as part of their UI.
 Almost immediately, I thought about how to build a similar version of it using CSS3.

 So, in this article, you'll see an experiment about how to create a simple CSS3 loading animation.